Eumaeus/blackwell_spring2019/comp_hum.md

 	- **Mac Users** Via the Mac App Store, download and install XCode.
 	- **There will be a quiz on Wednesday**: You will open Atom, change the theme, take a screenshot of your Atom, and email it to me.

+## Module: Functional Work with Texts

+> Doing stuff that used to require looping but does not because we are in a functional language.

+- `.map`
+- `.filter`
+- `.sliding`
+- `.zipWithIndex`

 ## Module: The Vocabulary, Grammar, & Syntax of Computation

 ### Technical Skills